eightyfive/react-native-textography/README.md

 ## The `white` property

-The `white` property adds the `White` suffix to the current text style name:
+The `white` property adds the "White" suffix to the current text style name:

 ```js
 // Android